 Essentially if a child has care and mobility needs that are higher than that of a child the same age they may be eligible for DLA.
 If the child has a diagnosed disability they may also be eligible for DLA.

 DLA is only for children under 16, if you are over 16 you need to apply for Personal Independance Payments (PIPs).

-DLA funding has two main parts – Mobility and Care.
+Disability Living Allowance funding has two main parts – Mobility and Care.
 How much you get depends on how much help is required, currently rates are between £22.65 – £145.35 per week.

 Mobility is split into two rates.
 The lower rate is for children over 5 years old who can walk but need guidance / supervision outdoors.
 The higher rate is for children over 3 years old that have a physical disability affecting their ability to walk (this also includes being deaf, blind and having a severe mental impairment).

 Care is split into three.
 The lower rate is for children with additional care needs some of the time.
 The medium rate is for children with additional care needs most of the time.
 The higher rate is for children with additional care needs all the time.

 If your child has a diagnosed disability and has additional needs compared to other children of the same age then yes.
 If you do not have a diagnosis you can still apply but will need to provide evidence relating to the child’s needs – again in comparison to children the same age.

 I was very unsure if I should apply for DLA when it was first suggested to me, then I thought about what we need for my son in comparison to other children and we do have additional costs.